Why Brexit Matters Matters to Your Portfolio

 You might be surprised to learn that most economists do not think money is important.
 For them, money is simply the most tradable commodity that makes what would have happened without it (bartering) easier.
 Misguided as this theory is, it created the space the politicians needed to create the single currency.
-However, along with immigration, the lack of control over one’s own money in the UK will spark the eventual demise of the European experiment.
+However, along with immigration, the lack of control over one’s money could spark the eventual demise of the European experiment.

 For money is more than a medium of exchange for barter.
 It is a yardstick created by a government to measure everything having to do with economic life: contracts, tax bills, etc. Why else is ten dollars ten dollars, other than because the government says so?